-Them / them, the OBJECTIVE FORM of the PERSONAL PLURAL PRONOUN, cannot be used before a NOUN.
+Them / them, the OBJECTIVE FORM of the PERSONAL PLURAL PRONOUN, cannot be used before a NOUN to describe that NOUN.
 It’s not meant to prop up a NOUN.
 It’s a stand-alone word which refers to a specific group.
-(On rare occasions however, the word refers to an individual as well – mainly for convenience – but is more widely used when referring to plural nouns.
+(On rare occasions, however, the word refers to an individual as well – mainly for convenience – but is more widely used when referring to plural nouns.
 If anyone calls to view the house, tell them to wait for me.)

 Write them or those in these sentences: